-Practical training: Unlike IT courses where lab exposure is minimal, it is imperative that we understand the significance of providing hands-on experience for biotechnology students.
+Unlike IT courses where lab exposure is minimal, it is imperative that we understand the significance of providing hands-on experience for biotechnology students.

-Vocational courses: The BSc course in Biotechnology was started in a few colleges in the country, about a decade ago, as a vocational programme of the UGC, with UGC's syllabus, guidelines and financial support.
-But subsequently, several colleges in the country were given affiliation for BSc Biotechnology, ignoring UGC's norms regarding sanctioning vocational courses, with the same regulations and syllabus.
+The BSc course in biotechnology, started in a few colleges in the country, about a decade ago, as a vocational program of the UGC, with UGC's syllabus, guidelines and financial support.
+But subsequently, several colleges in the country were given affiliation for BSc, biotechnology, ignoring UGC's norms regarding sanctioning vocational courses, with the same regulations and syllabus.
 This needs to be addressed immediately.

-Creating vocational courses will ensure a steady stream of HR for Biotech industry.
-This will spark off another essential aspect - Entrepreneurship.
+Creating vocational courses will ensure a steady stream of HR for biotech industry.
+This spark off another essential aspect - entrepreneurship.